Summary

 The main challenge with owned media is that producing quality content and optimizing it for search takes time.
 Maintaining a website can also be expensive, especially if you regularly publish new web pages and blog posts, create infographics, or develop other types of visual content.

 It’s common for enterprise companies to have 25-50 full-time employees responsible for the website.
-As a result, Back-end development and hosting costs, language translation, front-end design, creative, and content can get very expensive very fast and are all factors to consider.
+As a result, back-end development and hosting costs, language translation, front-end design, creative, and content can get very expensive very fast, and these are all factors to consider.

 Examples of Owned Media